 In medieval times, Salobreña inspired fear towards its enemies coming from across the Mediterranean, and it was hard to conquer.
 Today, it couldn’t be more charming.
 Salobreña is split into two parts: the lower – where the beaches are, and the upper, where the mighty castle still stands in an impeccable condition.

 Salobreña has narrow cobbled streets that go up the hill, steep, between white houses with flowers at their windows.
 There are plenty of flowers in Salobreña!
+Here is a guide on where to eat in Salobrena.

 The old Almuñécar is very picturesque, with cute cafes in lovely squares, historic buildings, and a castle overlooking the town.
 Castillo de San Miguel stands tall above the town, built on the fortifications of a fortress dating back to the 1st century.
 It used to have 40 towers and 3 gates.